gargum/Iyada/kiraibuilds/iyada/keymaps/default/readme.md

-# Default Iyada Layout - Text Explantation & Walkthrough
+# Default Iyada Layout - Introduction

 The default layout is designed to be as simple and accessible as possible for as many people as possible.